Arkanthara/digital_forensic/report/report.typ

 === Prediction

-The AV1 codec uses up to 56 prediction modes.
+The AV1 codec uses up to 56 prediction modes, and up to 7 reference frame for inter-prediction.
 However, some new tools are used to achieve an accurate prediction, such as for intra-predictions:
 - Paeth Predictor: this is an algorithm taken from PNG format that search best prediction according to up, down and diagonal pixels.
 - Smooth Predictor: tool optimized for progressive gradients